 Historically, compliance with the BPA Code of Practice has been reliant on members operating reasonably and responsibly and by self-certifying their compliance by providing BPA with an annual evidence of compliance report.

 With the launch of the Code of Practice the BPA seeks to bring a degree of self regulation to the off street parking industry, by introducing a stronger compliance monitoring programme.
-In order to support the programme the BPA has employed an independent auditor to support the AOS team and manage the programme, with additional support from the BPA’s network of Safer Parking Scheme Development Managers.
+In order to support the programme the BPA has employed an independent auditor to support the AOS team and manage the programme, with additional support from the BPA’s network of Safer Parking Scheme Area Managers.

 Read our FAQs below to find out more.